 This course introduces students to methods of cultural analysis used by scholars in French studies, German studies, and Hispanic studies.
-Participants examine a variety of creative responses to selected intellectual movements.
+Participants examine a variety of creative responses to selected intellectual movements (e.g., the Enlightenment, Romanticism).
 Material studied ranges from literary texts to works of visual culture, musical scores, architecture and monuments.
 Class discussions and supplementary readings introduce students to relevant theoretical approaches.
 The course complements work done by French, German, and Spanish majors in their target language, although no knowledge of a foreign language is necessary.

 MLAN 311.
-Teaching English to Speakers of Other Languages (TESOL) (3-3-0)

-[Formerly ENGL 311, equivalent]
+Teaching English to Speakers of Other Languages (TESOL) (3-3-0) [Formerly ENGL 311, equivalent]

-Prerequisite: Sophomore, junior or senior standing, or consent of instructor.
+Prerequisite: ENGL 223 or consent of instructor.

 This course is an introductory survey of English language learners in the United States.
 Students will learn about the cognitive, affective, linguistic, and sociocultural processes involved in second language development.
 They will also gain knowledge of the effects of socio-cultural variables in community and instructional settings.
 A significant service component will place students in various settings such as schools, adult learning centers, and other community organizations to support English language learners in acquisition of language and cultural competencies.
-This course counts as an elective in the civic engagement and social justice minor.
-No knowledge of another language is necessary.